 President

-Christina Tarr is head of the Cataloguing Department for the Berkeley Law School library and has worked in U.C.
-Berkeley campus libraries since 1985.
+Christina Tarr, currently retired, was a librarian at the U.C.
+Berkeley campus libraries.
 She serves as Golden Gate Bird Alliance’s Field Trip Coordinator.
 A graduate of the 2016 Master Birding class co-sponsored by GGBA and California Academy of Sciences, Chris also received a California Naturalist certificate from Lindsay Wildlife Experience in 2017.
-She’s an Alcatraz Waterbirds docent, a Greater Farallones Beach Watch volunteer, and a day leader for the Golden Gate Raptor Observatory hawk watch.
+She’s a Greater Farallones Beach Watch volunteer, and a hawkwatch volunteer with the Golden Gate Raptor Observatory.
 Chris has a BA from Brown University in English Literature and an MLIS from Berkeley.
-In her spare time, she likes to garden, go for walks, and backpack.
+In her spare time, she likes to garden, hike and add to her county bird list.

 Email: president@goldengatebirds.org